Articles

 A short story of randomness (I)

 I have always been fascinated by the above comic strip.
 A discussion on randomness and determinism becomes as much a philosophical issue as it is a practical one.
 They are used in a variety of applications: from the obvious cryptography, gaming or gambling to the less evident politics or arts.
 How can we be sure that a number is random?
 Will observing the process mine our efforts on generating the random number, similar to the observation of a cat inside a box with a decaying radioactive atom?
+Despite the potential complexity of generating random numbers, we can provide an initially simple method to generate them.

 From Java to Kotlin and back (III): Calling Java from Kotlin